mobius-looper/doc-main/content/_index.md

 type = "home"
 +++

-This is your new home page.
-It was modified.
+Welcome to Mobius 3!
+This is the new documentation site.

+It will get better than this I promise.